thoukydides/homebridge-homeconnect/README.md

 All notable changes to this project are documented in the [CHANGELOG.md](CHANGELOG.md) file.

+**Version 0.20.0 of this plugin requests authorisation of additional Home Connect API scopes to allow control of Oven appliance programs.
+When upgrading from version 0.19.2 or earlier force a re-authorisation by deleting the `~/.homebridge/homebridge-homeconnect/persist/94a08da1fecbb6e8b46990538c7b50b2` file while Homebridge is stopped.**

 ## Reporting Issues

 Report any issues on [GitHub](https://github.com/thoukydides/homebridge-homeconnect/issues/new/choose).